cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 Practicing Mindfulness has been a uniquely interesting experience.
 It's certainly changed how I think about things and that's probably because I've explored and experienced things I never have before.
 I feel like I have a better understanding of myself, my body and what's around me and I feel more resilient.
 I used to strive for happiness and success but now I think they're rather fickle, short-lived and short-sighted.
 Now I strive to balance that with Mindfulness - exploring openly with patience and acceptance.
 This isn't a destination, it's just a rough description of where I'm at on my journey.
 I'll continue to wander, wonder and practice.

+## Conclusion

+[ maybe make this more conclusive? ]

+[ I find mindfulness suits me well but that might be because my personality naturally tends to lean more towards stress ]

+This is close to the first essay I've written since high school.
+I've always found longer forms of writing difficult and a personal topic like this was even more so.
+Mindfulness was the inspiration for this essay but it was also the method.
+It's taken hundreds of hours over many months and has been an exercise in accepting where my writing skills are at and practicing patience while I worked on them.
+It's tested me immensely but I'm glad I could find some words to somewhat reflect my experience, even if it's just a reminder for my future self.

 ## More Ideas

 Mindfulness is a personal journey so it's important to explore what works for you.
 Here's some ideas to experiment with: